Open-Telecoms-Data/ofdsmaps/README.md

 ## Front end development

 A shiny app is located in `inst/shiny/ofdsmaps`, and can be edited from within there.
-To run the app locally, run:
+To run the app locally, clone this repository, navigate to the `ofdsmaps` folder, and run:

 ```
 shiny::runApp('inst/shiny/ofdsmaps')